bloomberg/chromium.bb/src/docs/code_coverage.md

 ### How do crashes affect code coverage?

-If a crash of any type occurs (Segmentation Fault, CHECK failure, ASan error), the crashing process will not dump coverage information necessary to generate code coverage report.
-For single-process applications (e.g. fuzz targets), that means no coverage will be reported at all.
-For multi-process applications, the report will be incomplete.
+If a crash of any type occurs (e.g. Segmentation Fault or ASan error), the crashing process might not dump coverage information necessary to generate code coverage report.
+For single-process applications (e.g. fuzz targets), that means no coverage might be reported at all.
+For multi-process applications, the report might be incomplete.
 It is important to fix the crash first.
 If this is happening only in the coverage instrumented build, please [file a bug].

+### How do assertions affect code coverage?

+If a crash is caused by CHECK or DCHECK, the coverage dump will still be written on the disk ([crrev.com/c/1172932]).
+However, if a crashing process calls the standard [assert] directly or through a custom wrapper, the dump will not be written (see [How do crashes affect code coverage?]).

 ### Is it possible to obtain code coverage from a full Chromium build?